Cub Swanson: 2022

 Swanson faced Jonathan Martinez in Swanson's bantamweight debut on October 15, 2022 at UFC Fight Night 212.
 He lost the fight via technical knockout in round two.

 2023

 Swanson returned to face Hakeem Dawodu in his return to the Featherweight division on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
 He won the fight by controversial unanimous decision.
 11 of 13 media outlets scored the contest for Dawodu.

 2024

 Swanson faced Andre Fili on June 29, 2024, at UFC 303.
 He lost the fight by split decision.
 13 out of 15 media outlets scored the bout for Swanson.
 This fight earned him another Fight of the Night award.

 Swanson faced Billy Quarantillo on December 14, 2024 at UFC on ESPN 63.
 He won the fight via a one-two punch knockout in the third round.
 This fight earned him another Fight of the Night award.

+2026

+In his retirement fight, Swanson faced Nate Landwehr on April 11, 2026 at UFC 327.
+He won the fight via technical knockout in the first round and laid down his gloves after the bout, signaling his retirement from mixed martial arts.